quarterback/maybe-not-now/src/routes/index.md

 <p>I'm Head of Design at <a href="https://18f.gsa.gov">18F</a>.
 I've spent my career working on large-scale digital transformation, and working with cross-functional teams on iterative software delivery.

 In practice, I wear a lot of hats.
 Everything from leading a team of design managers, hiring, performance reviews, and lots of meetings helping advise and steer the direction of our work on behalf of the public.

-Hands on, I've led content strategy & information architecture; steered UX research; advised senior leaders on digital strategy; and occasionally some Agile product management.
+I've led content strategy & information architecture; steered UX research; advised senior leaders on digital strategy; and occasionally some Agile product management.
 I speak globally on these topics, too.
 I'm also (very slowly) working on a book about Consequence Design.

 <h3>Extracurriculars</h3>